-If Egypt isn’t on your must-see list then you, my friend, are insane.
-Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places (take a peek at my quick video below showing the highlights of my 2 weeks in Egypt and you’ll quickly understand why).
+If Egypt isn’t on your must-see list then you, my friend, are crazy.
+Seriously though, because my Egypt vacation was amazing; it was of the coolest travel experiences I’ve ever had and I would say that Egypt is now one of my favourite places (take a peek at my quick video below showing the highlights of my 2 weeks in Egypt itinerary and you’ll quickly understand why).

 I finally, and I do mean finally, got to Egypt in November of 2017.
 It had been a dream destination of my brother’s and mine since we were kids, and we actually tried to go once before.
 However, that was in 2012, not long after the revolution and when everything was still up in the air.
 So we cancelled, and ended up losing over $1000CAD each in the process.
-Not one of my finest moments.
+Not one of my finest travel moments.

 But, now that I have been, I can’t help but think it was a good thing.
 Our original Egypt vacation was supposed to be a guided tour, which sounded great but was expensive and limiting.
 Our actual vacation we planned by ourselves, did what we wanted, and it didn’t cost us a fortune.
 Oh, and both of us felt welcome and safe in the country the whole time.

-Sounds like a good plan?
-I think so too, which is why I’m going to break down how to plan an epic 2 week Egypt vacation on your own, so you too can experience the magic of one of my favourite countries.
+Sound like a good plan?
+I think so too, which is why I’m going to break down how to plan an epic 2 week Egypt itinerary on your own, so you too can experience the magic of one of my favourite countries.